Saoussen-CH/Neural-Machine-Translation/README.md

 - Implementation of a prediction function that predicts the best translation of an input English sentence to French using the trained model.

 ## References
-Based on the following implementations with enhancement
+Based on the following implementations with enhancement and problem fixing

-PyTorch Tutorial
+- PyTorch Tutorial
-@spro/practical-pytorch
+- spro/practical-pytorch
-@AuCson/PyTorch-Batch-Attention-Seq2seq
+- @AuCson/PyTorch-Batch-Attention-Seq2seq